nlaquerre/NginX-Postgres-N.js-STACK/README.md

 1) My unique design of importing environmental variables is now functional.
 It still requires an encryption (for at least database role passwords), and some of my JavaScript could potentially better designed.
 The key concept is that .env documents on the primary API(s) are left as null values.
 Instead the variables are importorted from off or on server locations sent in by seperate API files.
 This allows the API to be completely independant and allows users accessing the API limited access to database login credentials.
 As of right now I have a local socket importing these database login variables.

-2) I establish [npm package "pg"]'s pooling function accessing my test PostgreSQL database.
+2) I establish [npm package "pg"]'s pooling function, allowing access to my test PostgreSQL database, while using locally imported variables.

 3) I include an SQL dump of my test PostgreSQL database.